Immigration Court Process, Including Appeals and Deportation Orders

 What should I know before going to the immigration court?

-You should plan to arrive early for your hearing (about 1 hour before your scheduled time).
+You should plan to arrive early for your hearing (at least 1 hour before your scheduled time).
+Bring your hearing notice with you.
 You will need to go through a security check before you enter the immigration court, and there may be a long line.
 Many immigration courts do not allow food or drinks.

 The immigration court is usually located in a building with other government offices.
 You can check your hearing notice to see which floor and room you need to go to.
 Often, an immigration court has multiple courtrooms.
 Make sure that you go to the correct courtroom.